Workforce, training and education

 Training Programme Director (TPD)

 This is a senior consultant or GP who works for NHS England in overseeing training for a specialty in a region.
-They report to a region’s ‘Head of School’ who will be the doctor in charge of specialty training for that specialty within the East Midlands.
+They report to a region’s ‘Head of School’ who will be the doctor in charge of specialty training for that specialty.
 The exact roles and responsibilities of TPDs will vary depending on the specialty school they sit within.

 Director of Medical Education (DME)/Clinical Tutor